St. Breckan's GAA

 St. Breckan's GAA is a Gaelic Athletic Association club located in the town of Lisdoonvarna, County Clare, Ireland.
 The club field teams at all levels from U7 GoGames, through youth (U13-17) and adult (Junior A & Senior) in Gaelic football competitions.
-The club represents the areas of Lisdoonvarna, Doolin, Kilshanny and Toovahera.
+The club, which represents the areas of Lisdoonvarna, Doolin, Kilshanny and Toovahera, was founded in 1971 and celebrated its 50th anniversary in 2021.

 In October 2023, the club reached the final of the 2023 Clare Senior Football Championship where they lost by two points to Cratloe.

 It was their third defeat in a senior football final in what was their first appearance since 1996.